PCMR BUILDS

 Q: Why don't you include a keyboard and mouse in each build?

 Keyboards and mice are a tough thing to include since the majority of people have one or the other already, sometimes even both.
 If they don't, it's still a bit too subjective to just point people to a single keyboard and mouse.
 There's a lot of options out there for keyboards (mechanical, rubber dome, backlighting, size, noise, etc) as well as mice (laser, optical, wireless, etc).
-If you are interested in mechanical keyboards, this sub and /r/MechanicalKeyboards should be able to help you out.

 Q: Why don't you include a monitor in the builds?

-Consoles don't come with displays and neither should these individual builds.
+Consoles don't come with displays, and neither should these individual builds.
 Displays are a separate thing.
 For example, you can hook your PC up to your existing monitor or TV just like you could with a console.
 Monitors (and TVs) vary extensively, and it would be a bit unfair to try and predict what someone's needs and preference would be.

 Q: Overclocking, yes or no?